-When I look through a home dÃƒÂ©cor book or a magazine on interior design, one thing is pretty apparent – everything matches or compliments each element of a room.
-So, when it comes to framing anything from a diploma to a Van Gogh (it could happen), try to first get a sense of where it will be placed.
+When you look through a home dÃƒÂ©cor book or a magazine on interior design, one thing is fairly apparent: Everything matches or complements each element of a room.
+So, when it comes to framing anything from a diploma to a Van Gogh, try to first get a sense of where it will be placed.
 Is the room full of bright, vibrant colors, or is it more neutral with slightly muted colors?
 Also, is the architecture and furniture casual, traditional, sophisticated or contemporary?
 Try to stick with the room’s theme and you can’t go wrong!